-- bitemporal relation A bitemporal relation is a relation with exactly one system supported valid time and exactly one system-supported transaction time. - chronon A chronon is the shortest duration of time supported by a temporal DBMS-it is a nondecomposable unit of time.
-A particular chronon is a subinterval of fixed duration on time-line.
-Various models of time have been proposed in the philosophical and logical literature of time (e.g., van Benthem).
-These view time, among other things, as discrete, dense, or continuous.
-Intuitively, discrete models of time are isomorphic to the natural numbers, i.e., there is the notion that every moment of time has a unique successor.
-Dense models of time are isomorphic to (either) the real or rational numbers: between any two moments of time there is always another.
-Continuous models of time are isomorphic to the real numbers, i.e., both dense and also, unlike the rational numbers, with no "gaps." - event An event is an isolated instant in time.
+- bitemporal relation A bitemporal relation is a relation with exactly one system supported valid time and exactly one system-supported transaction time. - chronon A chronon is the shortest duration of time supported by a temporal DBMS-it is a non-decomposable unit of time.
+A particular chronon is a subinterval of fixed duration on time-line. - event An event is an isolated instant in time.
 An event is said to occur at time t if it occurs at any time during the chronon represented by t. - interval An interval is the time between two events.
 It may be represented by a set of contiguous chronons. - lifespan The lifespan of a database object is the time over which it is defined.
-The valid-time lifespan of a database object refers to the time when the corresponding object exists in the modeled reality, whereas the transaction-time lifespan refers to the time when the database object is current in the database.

-If the object (attribute, tuple, relation) has an associated timestamp then the lifespan of that object is the value of the timestamp.
+The valid-time lifespan of a database object refers to the time when the corresponding object exists in the modeled reality, whereas the transaction-time lifespan refers to the time when the database object is current in the database. - If the object (attribute, tuple, relation) has an associated timestamp then the lifespan of that object is the value of the timestamp.
 If components of an object are timestamped, then the lifespan of the object is determined by the particular data model being employed.